 A gentler alternative to chemical peels (so ideal for sensitive skin), enzymes gently break down the keratin protein that holds dead skin cells to the top layers of the skin.
 The result?
 Skin looks brighter and feels smoother.
 Many people also report clearer pores, reduced breakouts, and even fewer ingrown hairs (when used as a body treatment).

 Treat redness with calming incgredients

 If you’re prone to redness then chances are you’ll notice it flare up more in the cooler months – especially around the nose and cheeks.
-Look out for calming, anti-inflammatory ingredients like cica, mushroom, and colloidal oatmeal which help to calm redness and soothe irritation.
+Look out for calming, anti-inflammatory ingredients like cica, aloe, and colloidal oatmeal which help to calm redness and soothe irritation.

 Discover probiotic skincare

 Probiotic skincare works in much the same way that probiotic supplements do on our gut – they help it to maintain balance.
 If you’d class your skin as ‘combination’ and find that it can swing unpredictably between dry and oily, then using a serum or moisturiser with probiotics can help to keep things in check.